HappyHolograms: Plot

-When Kyle asks the producer why he is doing this, the producer explains that when he became a grandfather, one day he asked his grandson who his favorite celebrity was, and his grandson said it was PewDiePie.
-Distressed that his grandson worshiped an insignificant Internet personality, and was unimpressed with anyone else to whom he tried to introduce himself, the producer reveals his true intention that with the television special, he will assimilated younger generation's culture into his own.
-Stan is astonished that the producer is "such a grandpa", much to his frustration.
-When Cartman's window appears before the producer, he attempts to have him shut down, but Cartman is trending so much and has grown so powerful that he has reached "trend-scendence".
+When Kyle questions the producer about the holiday special, he explains that when he became a grandfather, one day he asked his grandson who his favorite celebrity was, the grandson's response being PewDiePie.
+Disillusioned and dissatisfied that his grandson admired an internet personality, the producer reveals his true intention—to assimilate the younger generation's culture into his own.
+Stan calls out the producer for being "such a grandpa", much to the latter's frustration.
+When Cartman's window appears before the producer, he attempts to have him shut down, but Cartman's power has grown to the point where he has reached "trend-scendence".

-Having become self-aware as Cartman continues to appear on screens all around the world, he states that he is now "trends-gender" and therefore must be given his bathroom, which was his motivation for being involved in this plan.
-The Shakur and Jackson holograms decide to team up against the producer and go to the restaurant where he is hiding with the hostages.
-As Jackson fatally shoots the producer, Kyle, realizing that everyone on the planet can see everyone else on their computers, speaks out to his brother, Ike, apologizing for being a "grandpa".
-He accepts that Ike will develop his generational interests, and admits that he was merely sore that Ike was a fan of Cartman in particular.
-He says that he just wants to be a family again.
-Ike and his friends resolve to get the public to "believe" again and create a new trend with the hashtag #webelieveinyou, which Kyle, breaking the fourth wall, urges the audience to spread.
-In response, PewDiePie's window appears before Cartman, and his commentary is so much powerful that Cartman's window is eliminated, deleting him from its existence.
+Having become self-aware as Cartman infrequently hijacks to continue appearing on screens all around the world, he states that he is now "trends-gender" and, therefore, must be given his bathroom, his motivation for being involved.
+The holograms of Tupac and Mr. Jefferson team up against the producer and storm the restaurant where he has the hostages.
+As Mr. Jefferson kills the producer, Kyle, realizing that the world's population can see one another, speaks out to his brother, Ike, apologizing for being a "grandpa".
+He accepts that Ike will develop his generational interests, and admits his jealousy at Ike being a fan of Cartman.
+Ike and his friends create a new Twitter trend, #webelieveinyou, which Kyle urges the audience to spread.
+In response, PewDiePie arrives and overpowers Cartman.

-In an epilogue, Kyle says he managed to get their family to use the living room again for one hour each night, though Stan is still confused over the events that have just concluded.
-Kyle suggests that perhaps they are not going to understand it, and further says that at least YouTube celebrities are authentic, and have not been marketed to the public by corporations and entertainment industries.
-Afterward, PewDiePie's window then appears before them, he thanks South Park for being on his show.
+In the aftermath, Kyle's family has agreed to spend one hour together each night, though Stan is still confused over the previous events.
+Kyle suggests that they may never understand it, and further says that at least YouTube celebrities are authentic, having never been marketed to the public by corporations and entertainment industries.
+PewDiePie appears, grateful for the people of South Park.